akka/akka/akka-docs-dev/rst/scala/stream-cookbook.rst

 .. includecode:: code/docs/stream/cookbook/RecipeLoggingElements.scala#println-debug

-If a proper logging solution is needed another approach is to create a :class:`PushStage` and override all upstream event handlers, emitting log information through an Akka :class:`LoggingAdapter`.
-This small stage does not influence the elements flowing in the stream, it just emits them unmodified by calling ``ctx.push(elem)`` in its ``onPush`` event handler logic.
+Another approach to logging is to use ``log()`` operation which allows configuring logging for elements flowing through the stream as well as completion and erroring.

 .. includecode:: code/docs/stream/cookbook/RecipeLoggingElements.scala#log-custom

 Flattening a stream of sequences
 --------------------------------

-**Problem:** A stream is given as a stream of sequence of elements, but a stream of elements needed instead, streaming all the nested elements inside the sequences separately.
+**Situation:** A stream is given as a stream of sequence of elements, but a stream of elements needed instead, streaming all the nested elements inside the sequences separately.

 The ``mapConcat`` operation can be used to implement a one-to-many transformation of elements using a mapper function